Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 Girona is a city which does not always feature on the popular tourist map of Spain but it is delightful for lovers of history and culture.
 From the United Kingdom the city can be reached by numerous direct flights from the airports of London, Manchester, Birmingham, East Midlands and Leeds-Bradford.

 Built on hills, the city has many narrow winding streets with period buildings and hidden treasures such as its cathedral.
 The producers of the smash hit TV series 'Game of Thrones' immediately saw its potential and used it for many of the famous series locations, especially the mysterious city of Braavos.
-Arya Stark trained here as a 'faceless one' under the magical tutelage of Jaqen H'ghar, disciple of the Many-Faced God.
+Arya Stark, a major character in the series, trained here as a 'faceless one' under the magical tutelage of Jaqen H'ghar, disciple of the Many-Faced God.

-But the real-life architecture of Girona is just as interesting as anything fictional.
+But the real-life architecture and history of Girona is just as interesting as anything fictional.

 ## Architecture in Girona